-Hood’s statement would apply equally well to Gallant’s e-novel--Whatever Happened to Ohio- from Vagabondage Press, differences between the two works’ settings and concerns notwithstanding.
+Hood’s statement would apply equally well to Gallant’s e-novel--Whatever Happened to Ohio- from Vagabondage Press in 2018, differences between the two works’ settings and concerns notwithstanding.

 The Big Bust was written out of Gallant’s personal experience in Atlanta where he lives.
 The novel dealt with a situation common in the older American inner-city neighborhoods of our time: confrontations between incoming, home-restoring, middle class people, and entrenched poor, sometimes criminalized, populations.